abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/20-Use the Azure TCO Calculator.md

     ![](../images/lab20-image8.png)

-1. To save or print a PDF copy of the report, click **Download**.
+2. To save or print a PDF copy of the report, scroll to the bottom and click on **Download**.

    ![](../images/lab20-image9.png)

-1. To modify the information you provided, go to the bottom of the page, and click **Back**.
+3. To modify the information you provided, go to the bottom of the page, and click **Back**.

     >**Congratulations!** You have used the TCO Calculator to generate a cost comparison report for an on-premises environment.